3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/css-animations-and-transitions.md

 For example, we have more control over how the animation repeats, we can change between multiple values at once, etc.

 **Vendor Prefixes** - A prefix provides browser support for features that are not fully supported.
-If you are using chrome, you won't need to add a prefix to any of the properties used this lesson, but in general, it's a good idea to check **Can I Use** (http://www.caniuse.com) to see if you need to use prefixes to support most users/browsers.
+If you are using chrome, you will not need to add a prefix to any of the properties used this lesson, but in general, it's a good idea to check **Can I Use** (http://www.caniuse.com) to see if you need to use prefixes to support most users/browsers.
 For CSS Animations, you should use prefixes to ensure support for Safari, IE, and other browsers.

 **Vendor Prefixes**
     <br />